Kitchen: Other types

-Restaurant and canteen kitchens found in hotels, hospitals, educational and workplace facilities, army barracks, and similar institutions are generally (in developed countries) subject to public health laws.
-They are inspected periodically by public health officials and forced to close if they do not meet hygienic requirements mandated by law.

-Canteen kitchens (and castle kitchens) were often the places where new technology was used first.
-For instance, Benjamin Thompson's "energy saving stove", an early 19th-century fully closed iron stove using one fire to heat several pots, was designed for large kitchens; another thirty years passed before they were adapted for domestic use.

-As of 2017, restaurant kitchens usually have tiled walls and floors and use stainless steel for other surfaces (workbench, but also door and drawer fronts) because these materials are durable and easy to clean.
-Professional kitchens are often equipped with gas stoves, as these allow cooks to regulate the heat more quickly and more finely than electrical stoves.
-Some special appliances are typical for professional kitchens, such as large installed deep fryers, steamers, or a bain-marie.

 The fast food and convenience food trends have changed the manner in which restaurant kitchens operate.
 Some of these type restaurants may only "finish" convenience food that is delivered to them or just reheat completely prepared meals.
 At the most they may grill a hamburger or a steak.
 But in the early 21st century, c-stores (convenience stores) are attracting greater market share by performing more food preparation on-site and better customer service than some fast food outlets.